JINJINT/ESCO/README.md

 Welcome to ``SplatterESCO``! ``SplatterESCO`` is an R package for the simple simulation of single-cell RNA sequencing data, built upon the `splatter` package, with newly added methods ``ESCO`` for simulating gene co-expression.

-Check out our paper here:
+Check out our paper for ESCO here:

 [ESCO: single cell expression simulation incorporating gene co-expression.](https://www.biorxiv.org/content/10.1101/2020.10.20.347211v1)